Transgene labeling of brainstem autonomic neurons on the fetal mouse. (Levitt Lab)

 Mary Helen Immordino-Yang, assistant professor of psychology at USC Dornsife’s Brain and Creativity Institute, is particularly interested in social emotions that promote learning, motivation and resilience, such as compassion, admiration and inspiration.
 Photo by Steve Cohn.

-Students and faculty in the USC Neuroscience Graduate Program study questions spanning the entire spectrum of modern neuroscience research.
+A NIH-designated T32 Neuroscience Training Program, NGP students and faculty come from a variety of academic backgrounds to study questions spanning the spectrum of modern neuroscience research.
 Key questions include: